Please confirm topic selection

 • preservation of spinous process and PLC

-• comes with risk of incomplete decompression
+• comes with a risk of incomplete decompression

 • spinous process (and PLC) resection